Best Camera Insurance for Photographers in 2023

 However, not all unfortunate incidents happen while you’re on the go, that’s why you can also include studio coverage in your policy.

 If you’re a professional photographer, you’ll need to protect other aspects of your business.
-Eversure has your back with this too – as you can also buy insurance that covers public liability, professional indemnity, employer’s liability and legal expenses.
+Eversure has your back with this too – as you can also buy photography business insurance that covers public liability, professional indemnity, employer’s liability and legal expenses.

 Last but not least, you can get coverage for your portfolio, which covers the cost of any prints, canvases, laminates and bindings with your work.
-This is not a small matter if you consider the costs of the fine art printing.
+This is not a small matter if you consider the costs of fine art printing.